8 Awesome Lawn Mowing Designs You Should Try

 Be the envy of the neighborhood with a checkerboard lawn.
 According to Scotts, “Start by mowing parallel to a straight sidewalk or driveway.
 To keep mowing straight, look at least 10 feet in front of you while you mow, rather than at the ground right in front of the mower.
 When you come to the end of a row, lift the mower deck as you turn, then mow in the opposite direction next to your previous pass.
 To create a checkerboard, mow the lawn a second time at 90 degrees to your first mowing.
 Finish by mowing a strip around the edges of the lawn.”
 Here’s a video, if you need a visual.

 This soft wave design was created with a large commercial lawn mower by Scag Power Equipment.
 When they get to the edge, they make a 180-degree turn and go back, slightly overlapping the last pass.
-No need for perfectly straight lines!
-This is why you should pick up dog poo before mowing.
+No need for perfectly straight lines.

 This lawn mowing design from Scag Power Equipment shows varying lines, which are made more pronounced by the grass clippings left behind.
 Grass clippings left behind help add nutrients back into the soil which will benefit your grass.
 Learn why mowing height is so important for the health of your lawn.